Alfresco/alfresco-ssl-generator/README.md

 ## Bash Shell Script Standalone (Linux, Mac OS X)

 When working on a *Linux* machine, shell scripts can be used directly from command line.
 It's required to have `OpenSSL` and `keytool` programs available in the environment.
+It is recommended to use the latest versions of these programs when possible.

 The scripts parameters can be set through command line.